 With an historic campus located in Pulaski, Tennessee, in the beautiful hills of southern Middle Tennessee, Martin Methodist College is convenient to both Nashville (70 miles to the north) and Huntsville, Alabama (40 miles to the south).

-Martin Methodist College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4501 for questions about the accreditation of Martin Methodist College.
+Martin Methodist College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, baccalaureate degrees, and the Masters degree of Business Administration.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Martin Methodist College.

-Martin Methodist College as an institution of higher education related to the United Methodist Church has as its mission to:
+Martin Methodist College, as an institution of higher education related to The United Methodist Church, has as its mission to:

-- provide undergraduate, graduate and professional programs grounded in the liberal arts and sciences that are designed to prepare students for careers and lives of continued learning.
+- provide undergraduate, graduate and professional programs grounded in the liberal arts and sciences that are designed to prepare students for careers and lives of continued learning;

 - promote a diverse and globally conscious learning community that nurtures intellectual, spiritual, social and personal growth;

 - serve the region and church through educational, spiritual, social and cultural programs.

 Martin Methodist College will be the epicenter for education, healthcare, church and community leadership, and workforce development in south central Tennessee and a national model for church-related higher education in rural America.